CroppingFlea479/Fleasion/README.md

 - **Clear Cache**: Use this if a clear undo option is apparent or if critical bugs occur.
 It will reset everything you have done.

 - **Change Config**: For adding or sharing natively provided options internally.

+- **VULKAN**: If you enable vulkan rendering on bloxstrap, assets will change while youre ingame meaning you dont need to rejoin

 ## Hash Dumps
 - **[HASH DUMP](https://docs.google.com/spreadsheets/d/1S7GexRGkgiDXit8qabV7rYFOctO6FraZrrTm1-Rru_4/edit?usp=sharing)**: We compile a lot of hashes here.